w3c/wcag2ict/key-terms.md

 If there is any ambiguity whether the group is a set, then the group is not a set.</div>
 <div class="note">

-If there is no independent method to launch the software programs (as is common in closed products), those programs would not meet the definition of a "set of software programs".</div>
+If there is no independent method to launch the software programs (as is common in products with closed functionality), those programs would not meet the definition of a "set of software programs".
+This would be a single software program.</div>
 <div class="note">

 Although the term “software” is used throughout this document because this would apply to stand-alone software programs as well as individual software components and the software components in software-hardware combinations, the concept of “set of software programs” would only apply (by definition) to programs that can be launched separately from each other.
 Therefore, in the WCAG2ICT guidance for the provisions that use the phrase “set of” (Success Criteria 2.4.1, 2.4.5, 3.2.3, 3.2.4, and 3.2.6), the phrase “set of software programs” is used.</div>